 For this reason, making sure that your website adapts to mobile is pertinent.
 It is so important that even Google made it a criteria for search engine ranking.

 It does not just end with being mobile-friendly, but your website has to perform as fast too.
 You can check your web hosting if your website’s performance becomes poor when the website becomes closed-packed.
 If it does, you might want to consider changing your current hosting plan.
 You can also redesign your website to a more simplistic layout, one that is neat and straightforward.
+Click here to read more about when you should consider a website redesign for your business.

 Selling the experience rather than the product